Skip to contents

 #> [[3]]

-The predict method can be used to easily access the posterior predictive summaries, for both the response variable, as shown below, the varying coefficients.
+The predict method can be used to easily access the posterior predictive summaries, for both the response variable, as shown below, and the varying coefficients.
 The input Coo_sf_pred (optional) allows to return a simple feature object, which may be useful for plotting.

 Y_pred = predict(mod, type = 'response_df', Coo_sf_pred = coords_pred_sf)